10 Birds and Animals for Mixed Media Collages

 5. Wolves

-• How to Use: Use wolves to add elements of mystery and strength, perfect for night scenes or forest settings.
+How to Use: Use wolves in moody or nocturnal scenes to add mystery and emotional intensity.

 7. Tigers

-• Meaning & Reason: Represent power, courage, and beauty.
+Meaning & Reason: Represent power, courage, and raw beauty.

 8. Horses

-• Meaning & Reason: Symbolize freedom, strength, and grace.
+Meaning & Reason: Symbolize freedom, movement, and grace.

-• Meaning & Reason: Symbolize wisdom, mystery, and night.
+Meaning & Reason: Represent wisdom, memory, and stability.

 Conclusion